Our Night Sky: December 2022

-This month, the sun sets around 4:00 pm and the stars and the constellations start to become visible from about 6:00 pm onwards.
-As with November, there is a great signpost, in the form of the Square of Pegasus, to help you find your way around the sky.
-It is a huge square made up of four stars of nearly equal brightness: Scheat, Alpheratz, Markab and Algenib and, in the early evening, you should be able to see it high up in the south, above and to the left of Jupiter, which will be sitting in the south-west.
+This month the sun sets around 4:00 pm and the stars and the constellations start to become visible from about 6:00 pm.
+As with November, there is a great signpost in the form of the Square of Pegasus to help you find your way around the sky.
+It is a huge square made up of four stars of nearly equal brightness: Scheat, Alpheratz, Markab and Algenib and you should be able to see it high up in the south, above Jupiter in the early evening sky.

 The top left star of the Square is Alpheratz.
 It is the brightest star in the constellation of Andromeda, which is marked by a line of three more stars running up and to the left of it.
 You can use this line to find the Andromeda Galaxy, one of the most famous features of the night sky and the nearest spiral galaxy to our own, the Milky Way.
 The best way to find it is to start Alpheratz and go a further two stars along the line, turn right and count another two faint stars along, and the Andromeda Galaxy (M31) will be close to the second faint star.
 If you are in a town, you’ll probably need a pair of binoculars to spot it, but if you’re in a dark place out in the country, you should be able to pick it out without using binoculars.